University at Buffalo: "UB 2020" strategic plan

 In 2011, the School of Medicine and Biomedical Sciences received a donation of $40 million from an alumnus, George Melvin Ellis Jr., MD, who earned his medical degree from the university in 1945.
 The donation contributed to the $375 million project which has relocated the School of Medicine and Biomedical Sciences to UB's downtown campus.
 The new school building was designed by HOK Architects.
 A subsequent donation of $30 million from Jeremy Jacobs and family was received in 2015 and the medical school was renamed the Jacobs School of Medicine and Biomedical Sciences.

 From FY2011 to FY2012, UB spent over $300 million on the strategic plan to construct and open four new buildings, including Davis Hall, William R. Greiner Residence Hall, the Clinical and Translational Research Center and Kaleida Health medical research building, and Crossroads Culinary Center.

 On August 22, 2013, President Barack Obama came to UB's campus to give a speech about needed higher education reform in the country.
 President Obama highlighted UB's accolades and specifically chose Buffalo for its excellence and commitment to the future, graduation rates and retention, and quality education at an affordable price.

 As part of the UB 2020 initiative, "Heart of the Campus" projects were initiated in phases on each of UB's three campuses.
 In Fall 2019, UB began construction of the One World Café, an "international eatery" located on North Campus, adjacent to Capen Hall, Norton Hall, and Founder's Plaza.

 Beginning in 2019, UB took steps to distance the institution from Millard Fillmore and ceased its co-sponsorship of his annual gravesite ceremony, due to his controversial policies regarding slavery in the United States.
 A year later, Fillmore's name was removed from the Millard Fillmore Academic Center, and the names of UB's fourth chancellor James O. Putnam and SUNY regent Peter Buell Porter were also removed from campus due to the former's openly racist views and the latter's ownership of slaves.

 Name

 The university's official legal name is "State University of New York at Buffalo".
-The more commonly used name and the school's formal academic name is "University at Buffalo", informally "UB".
-This name is similar to the university's former name of over 100 years, "University of Buffalo".
-Other names like "SUNY Buffalo", "SUNY at Buffalo", and "Buffalo" are also seen.
+It is commonly known as the "University at Buffalo" (UB).
+The institution was known as the "University of Buffalo" for over a century.
+Other names such as "SUNY Buffalo", "SUNY at Buffalo", and "Buffalo" are also used.
 The university's athletic department, particularly on uniforms, uses the name "Buffalo".